near/near-lake-framework-rs/lake-framework/README.md

  - [Migrating to NEAR Lake Framework](https://near-indexers.io/tutorials/lake/migrating-to-near-lake-framework) from [NEAR Indexer Framework](https://near-indexers.io/docs/projects/near-indexer-framework)

 ### More examples

+You might want to have a look at the always up-to-date examples in [`examples`](https://github.com/near/near-lake-framework-rs/tree/main/lake-framework/examples) folder.

+Other examples that we try to keep up-to-date but we might fail sometimes:

  - <https://github.com/near-examples/near-lake-raw-printer> simple example of a data printer built on top of NEAR Lake Framework
  - <https://github.com/near-examples/near-lake-accounts-watcher> another simple example of the indexer built on top of NEAR Lake Framework for a tutorial purpose